stalomeow/StarRailNPRShaderDocs/docs/en/character/generate-material-automatically.md

 # Generate Material Automatically

+## Prerequisite

+You need the ability to export in-game materials as JSON files.
+These files will be referred to as `material.json` from here on.

+## Basic Usage

 This project provides a tool for automatically generating or overwriting a Material based on the `material.json` file.

-## Basic Usage

 ![Generate Material Automatically](../../assets/images/auto-generate-material.gif)